Get Rich or Die Tryin': In popular culture

 In the 2017 video game Paradigm, one of the records found inside Paradigm's home is Get Rich or Die of Natural Causes, a reference to the album.

+In 2024, media personality Charlamagne Tha God released his third book Get Honest or Die Lying: Why Small Talk Sucks, which models its title on 50 Cent's album.

 Commercial performance

 Get Rich or Die Tryin debuted at number one on the Billboard 200 chart, selling 872,000 copies in its first week.
 In its second week, the album sold an additional 822,000 copies.
 It was the best-selling album of 2003, selling 13 million copies worldwide to date.
 It remains 50 Cent's best-selling album, with certified sales of 9 million copies in the United States, and is the tenth best-selling hip-hop album in the country.
-The album was certified 6× Platinum by the Recording Industry Association of America (RIAA) in 2003 for shipping six million copies in the US.
+The album was certified 9× Platinum by the Recording Industry Association of America (RIAA) in 2020 for shipping nine million copies in the US.
 In 2003, Get Rich or Die Tryin was ranked as the number one album of the year on the Billboard 200.

 Legacy

 Get Rich or Die Tryin is credited with restoring gangsta rap to prominence in an era when prevailing trends favored "slick, flashy ladies-man rappers" and radio-friendly R&B collaborations.
 Denaun Porter states that the album "shifted everybody's view of music" and led to a wave of stylistic imitators.
 50 Cent's swaggering, unrepentant persona on Get Rich Or Die Tryin has led him to be described as "rap's most charming antihero since 2Pac".

+“This guy has eclipsed anything that’s happened in pop or rock on the channel in a couple of years.
+I think some of the kids that are buying the 50 album also have Linkin Park and Metallica and other rock stuff in their home libraries.”